wp-plugins/microblog-poster/readme.txt

     1. Please go at this Url http://www.plurk.com/PlurkApp/ and click on 'Create a new Plurk app'.
-    For App Type, choose 'Third-party web site integration'.
+    For App type, choose 'Third-party web site integration'.
-    For App Website you can put http://localhost
+    For App website you can put http://localhost

     2. Once you're back on 'My Plurk Apps' page, click the edit button and get your *App Key and App Secret*.